Egypt Education Platform Offers Internships To High School Students

 The first round of the programme, which took place from October 27th to 31st, involved over 30 companies from diverse sectors.
 Some of the participating organisations include the Egyptian Ministry of health and Population, Valu, Misr El Kheir Foundation, Royal Maxim Palace Kempinski Cairo, Selah El Telmeez, Option Travel, The Glocal, Wadi Food, SIAC Construction, Regina Group, Talaat Moustafa Group, and Maatouk Bassiouny & Hennawy law firm.

-“This enriching experience enables students across EEP schools to get a glimpse of their career prospects before graduation and equips them with the necessary skills that empower them to succeed in their careers,” said [Name], [Title] at EEP.“It also allows them to explore various career paths such as medicine, marketing, fintech, law, and engineering, among many others.”
+“This enriching experience enables students across EEP schools to get a glimpse of their career prospects before graduation and equips them with the necessary skills that empower them to succeed in their careers,” said Ahmed wahby, Regional Group CEO at EEP.“It also allows them to explore various career paths such as medicine, marketing, fintech, law, and engineering, among many others.”

 The programme bridges the gap between students' academic and professional lives by allowing them to learn from and interact with experts in different industries.
 This internship programme is one of many ways EEP helps students succeed beyond school.